MegavexNetwork/scoreboard-library/INSTALLATION.md

   runtimeOnly("com.github.megavexnetwork.scoreboard-library:scoreboard-library-packetevents:$scoreboardLibraryVersion") // 1.8+
   runtimeOnly("com.github.megavexnetwork.scoreboard-library:scoreboard-library-v1_8_R3:$scoreboardLibraryVersion") // 1.8

-  // If using the PacketEvents implementation, scoreboard-library expects PacketEvents to be in the classpath.
+  // If using the PacketEvents adapter, scoreboard-library expects PacketEvents to be loaded in the classpath.
   // Follow either of:
   // - https://github.com/retrooper/packetevents/wiki/Depending-on-pre%E2%80%90built-PacketEvents
   // - https://github.com/retrooper/packetevents/wiki/Shading-PacketEvents
   // Example how to load PacketEvents in your plugin:
   // https://github.com/retrooper/packetevents-example/blob/24f0c842d47362aef122b794dea29b8fee113fa3/thread-safe-listener/src/main/java/main/Main.java

-  // If using the 1.8 version implementation, add Adventure as well: implementation("net.kyori:adventure-platform-bukkit:4.0.1") }
+  // If targeting platforms that don't support native adventure, add it as well: implementation("net.kyori:adventure-platform-bukkit:4.0.1") }
 ```

-You will need to shade these dependencies and relocate them with something
+You will need to shade these dependencies and relocate them using something
 like [Shadow](https://imperceptiblethoughts.com/shadow/).

 ## Maven